-Ham Radio, or Amateur Radio is a communications and electronics hobby.
-We have a bit of everything for not only the Shack, but a range of outdoor/portable kit, as well.
-A number of products are made in-house, and we take pride in using not only the best quality materials but also the right materials.
-See About Us for more.
+We offer a variety of Amateur Radio goodies for not only the Shack, but a range of outdoor/portable kit, as well.
+A number of products are made in our workshop and we take pride in using not only the best quality materials but also the right materials.
+See About Us for more details.

-Aerial Construction : If you want to build a great performance aerial for 2m, our 2m Slim-Jim kit is a great way to get into your local repeaters, chat with local Hams and enjoy a bit of "home brew" in the process.
-It can work in the loft, outside on a (non-conductive) pole or hanging from a balcony - an easy-to-build kit that makes a great "just passed the exam" gift.
+Aerial Construction : Our Slim-Jim kit is a great way to get into your local repeaters, chat with local Hams and enjoy a bit of "home brew" in the process.
+The kit includes a 3-page instruction guide - a perfect club project.

 Clean up your Shack!
 The 31-mix "Problem-Solver" makes a great mains filter for taming household "crud" as well as an ad-hoc RF choke on coaxial cables for your portable kit.
 Check out the product page for details on how to use this as an effective mains filter for your Shack.